Quick Take

 - Diabetes

-This breed loves its food, so to prevent your Bagle from gaining unhealthy weight, follow the feeding directions on their kibble packaging and ensure your dog receives adequate exercise.
+This breed loves its food, so to prevent your Bagle from gaining unhealthy weight, follow the feeding directions on its kibble packaging and ensure your dog receives adequate exercise.

 The Bagle Hound is a friendly breed that enjoys being surrounded by people and animals.
-Training these dogs can be pretty tiresome and challenging as they would instead find a comfy spot to relax and unwind.
+Training these dogs can be pretty tiresome and challenging, as they would rather find a comfy spot to relax and unwind.
 However, these dogs don’t require lengthy training sessions because they are intelligent.
-Although having a carefree and lazy nature Bagles are capable of learning new tricks provided you have a lot of patience.
-When training your Bagle, show positive reinforcement; it has a sensitive personality and will quickly become agitated if you are furious with it.
-Keep a watchful eye; these hounds can also become mischievous if unaccompanied for an extended time.
-Its laid-back personality and medium size make this breed ideal for elders and the disabled.
+Although they have a carefree and lazy nature, Bagles are capable of learning new tricks, provided you have a lot of patience.
+When training your Bagle, use positive reinforcement; it has a sensitive personality and will quickly become agitated if you become angry with it.
+Keep a watchful eye; these hounds can also become mischievous if left alone for an extended period.
+Its laid-back personality and medium size make this breed ideal for older adults and people with disabilities.

 How to Take Care of Your Bagle Dog

-Responsible pet ownership begins with proper pet care.
+Responsible pet ownership begins with proper care.
 Adopting a dog comes with many responsibilities, as your furry friend will rely on you for their health and well-being.
-Provide your dog with a healthy diet, clean water, grooming needs, and of course, sufficient exercise.
+Provide your dog with a healthy diet, clean water, grooming needs, and, of course, sufficient exercise.

 Maintenance and Grooming

 Their coat hairs are short and dense, allowing grooming to be low maintenance.
-Their coats don’t require cutting which means no knotty tangles.
+Their coats don’t require cutting, which means no knotty tangles.
 Brushing can be done as little as once a week to remove loose hair and skin debris.
-It is vital not to get their ears wet as they are at risk of ear infections, and gently clean your dog’s ears once a week, as directed by a vet.
-Teeth should be brushed once a week to prevent plaque build-up and dental disease.
+It is vital not to get their ears wet, as they are at risk of ear infections, and to gently clean your dog’s ears once a week, as directed by a vet.
+Teeth should be brushed once a week to prevent plaque buildup and dental disease.

 Training

 Training this breed can be difficult because they are lazy and can become easily distracted.
 These canines don’t want to be disturbed during their downtime and can become rather stubborn if interrupted.
-Monitor your hound’s daily schedule as this will give you a time frame to see if they are attentive; your dog will be more focused in training sessions.
-Consistent training will keep your dog in a good routine, as well as understand commands and learn new tricks.
+Monitor your hound’s daily schedule, as this will give you a time frame to see when they are attentive and most focused for training sessions.
+Consistent training will keep your dog in a good routine, as well as help it understand commands and learn new tricks.

 Exercise

 Bagle Hounds are active canines with hounding impulses that require physical exercise to keep fit and mentally well.
-Recovering sticks and chasing balls is what entertains them the most.
-However, they need space to run and play, therefore, you should take them for walks and jogs every day, or they may become bored indoors.
+Fetching sticks and chasing balls entertains them the most.
+However, they need space to run and play; therefore, you should take them for walks and jogs every day, or they may become bored indoors.

 Puppies

-Bagle Hound puppies might be challenging to source because they are such a rare breed.
-A reliable breeder who can supply you with the parents’ history is essential when wanting to adopt this breed.
+Bagle Hound puppies may not be as common as purebred dogs, but they can often be found through breeders or rescue organizations specializing in hound mixes.
+A reliable breeder who can provide the parents’ health history is essential when looking to adopt this breed.

 Bagle Hound and Children